rankutah/blog/sites/rank-utah/content/pricing.md

 *Get a fast website custom built for your business by a small agency.*

-- Custom branded design
+- Custom design tailored to your brand
+- Automatic adjustment to any screen size
+- High-speed on phones and computers
-- Managed hosting & security
+- Premium hosting with advanced security
+- Automatic backups with every change
-- Domain & yearly renewals
+- Domain name and annual renewals
-- Mobile-friendly design
-- Spam protection
+- Contact forms with spam protection
+- Site-wide search for easy navigation
-- Ongoing updates and support
+- Ongoing support via phone, text, or email
-- Monthly performance & lead reports
+- Monthly performance and lead reports

 {{< button url="https://buy.stripe.com/7sY3cp0pfakfbxB7K71sQ00" text="Get Started" >}}